Emmacharleswilson/Pub-Quiz/README.md

 ### User Stories
 1. **As a first time user, I want to be able to navigate my way easily throughout the website.**
 The navbar being placed right at the top of all pages allows the user to return to the home page at any point.
-To improve this in furture I would probably include an animation that points this action out to the user as some user's may not know to click the Pub Quiz heading to return home.
+To improve this in the future I would probably include an animation that points this action out to the user as some users may not know to click the Pub Quiz heading to return home.
 ![](assets/images/return-home.gif)

-2. **As a first time user, I want to expland my general knowledge by playing a quiz game.**
+2. **As a first time user, I want to expand my general knowledge by playing a quiz game.**
 As part of the quiz design, I added visual cues so that the user will know when they have answered a question correctly or incorrectly.
 This instant feedback will allow them to learn as they play the quiz.
-In future I think it would be benefitial to the user if when they get the answer incorrect the correct answer is also highlighted.
+In future, I think it would be beneficial to the user if when they get the answer incorrect the correct answer is also highlighted.
 ![](assets/images/visual-cues.gif)